Miguel Ángel J. Márquez Ruiz

-Miguel Ángel J. Márquez Ruiz (born September 11, 1942, in Mexico City, Mexico), is a Mexican veterinarian with over 50 years of professional practice, who has received international recognition for his contributions to veterinary medicine.
-He teaches at the Faculty of Veterinary Medicine of the National Autonomous University of Mexico (UNAM) and has carried out intensive work through the years in the areas of clinical pathology, virology, immunology and avian epidemiology.
+Miguel Ángel Jacinto Márquez Ruiz (September 11, 1942 – May 4, 2026) was a Mexican veterinarian with over 50 years of professional practice, who received international recognition for his contributions to veterinary medicine.
+He taught at the Faculty of Veterinary Medicine of the National Autonomous University of Mexico (UNAM) and carried out intensive work through the years in the areas of clinical pathology, virology, immunology and avian epidemiology.
+Márquez died on May 4, 2026, at the age of 83.